 Lochaber is also home to a population of Scottish Wildcat, a species of feline more seriously endangered than the Siberian Tiger.
 And whilst nationally a very rare mammal, Pine Marten populations locally are very healthy.
 The garden of Torlundy House is a regular run for this elusive nocturnal species.
 Add to this some of the wildest, spectacular scenery to be found in Europe and you have the perfect recipe for the wildlife holiday of a lifetime.

 At Torlundy House, we have teamed up with local wildlife guide Ian MacLeod of Wild Life Safaris.
 Ian has over 25 years of experience working in the area.
-Also a semi professional photographer, he will help bring you the very best of Wild Lochaber.
+Also a professional photographer, he will help bring you the very best of Wild Lochaber.
 Ian offers a selection of scheduled wildlife safaris, normally with pick up from Torlundy House.
 Or, for those with more specialised needs, a bespoke service to tailor your experience perfectly to your needs.

 You can visit Ian’s website, Wild Life Safaris, to contact him for further details, and the Torlundy House availability checker on the right to co-ordinate your wildlife break.